-Harold X. Connolly, AFA Board Chair, is currently a partner in the long-established (1994) New York based marketing research firm of Insightful Research which has conducted research on behalf of numerous major local corporations and institutions.
+Harold X. Connolly, AFA Board Member, is currently a partner in the long-established (1994) New York based marketing research firm of Insightful Research which has conducted research on behalf of numerous major local corporations and institutions.
 In addition to his business background, Hal has written widely on socioeconomic issues in such publications as Commonweal, Intellect, The New York Times, Urban Affairs Quarterly, et al., and has appeared at forums sponsored by the National Commission for Manpower Policy, the New York City Planning Commission, Brooklyn College, the New Muse Community Museum of Brooklyn, Iona College, and Rutgers University.
 He is the author of “A Ghetto Grows in Brooklyn”, a history of African Americans in Brooklyn from earliest times to 1970 (NYU Press, 1976).
 His undergraduate degree is from Fordham University and he has a Ph.D. from New York University.
 He has taught/lectured at Pace University, the New School, and MIT.

 Jo-Wood Brown, AFA Board Secretary, is a NYC based painter / installation and multimedia artist.
 Ms. Wood-Brown has exhibited widely in galleries and in site-specific installations throughout the US and in Europe.
 Recent venues include: Inner City Sketches video at The Vision Festival, Roulette, Brooklyn 2012, Apkallu at the Bring to Light Festival, Greenpoint, Brooklyn, 2011; Inner City Studio installation on Broadway, NYC 2011; Artist Exchange International exhibitions in Berlin, Wuppertal, Belfast and New York City; Collaborations and installations with musicians, dancers, and filmmakers, Arts for Art, NYC; Public installation, Metropolitan Museum, NYC; Galleries: Paul Sharpe Contemporary Art, NYC; Edward Thorp Gallery, NYC; Fairs: Koln Art Fair, Germany.
 In addition to her work with AFA, she founded Artist Exchange International, promoting international dialogue in contemporary art & society amongst artists in different cities and countries.